falkosch/edu.schwabe.raytracer/README.md

 Provide structure of arrays for more efficient intersection tests for the triangle meshes.

-Refactor Raytracer.cpp so that different tracing strategies can be used, f.e. to implement a path tracer.
+Refactor Raytracer.cpp so that different tracing strategies can be used, f.e. a path tracer.